A STUDY OF THE ANTECEDENTS OF LANDMARKISM CHAPTER IV

 In common with the majority of Baptists elsewhere, the Baptists of Philadelphia maintained a restricted communion, refusing to admit to their observances of the Supper those who were not, in their view, scripturally baptized.
 The church at Cohansie, in 1740, asked if it would be in good order to admit a pious person of the Pedobaptist order to their communion without being baptized.
 The association replied unanimously in the negative and gave three reasons for their answer: First, no unapprised person is to be admitted to communion, according to the Scripture; second, it is the church's duty to maintain the ordinances as they are delivered to them; third, it is not agreeable for procuring that spiritual unity and undisturbed peace which ought to prevail among Christian communities.82 Any church that deviated from this accepted practice of close communion could be certain of receiving a stern admonition from a sister church and faced possible loss of fellowship in the association.83

-The most important aspect, as far as this present study is concerned, of the Philadelphia’s practice and teaching with regard to the Supper is the strong emphasis that was placed on the relationship of the ordinance to the church.
+The Significance of the Philadelphia Emphasis on the Supper The most important aspect, as far as this present study is concerned, of the Philadelphia’s practice and teaching with regard to the Supper is the strong emphasis that was placed on the relationship of the ordinance to the church.
 The church's responsibility for the proper administration of the Supper and for maintaining the purity of the Lord's Table necessitated a carefully restricted view of communion.
 As has been noted above, the practice of inter-church communion was confined within narrow limits and a wide-open "denominational communion" would have been foreign to their thinking.
 There is an obvious relationship between the usage of the Philadelphia Association with regard to the Supper and the stress of the moderate Landmarkers, as represented by Pendleton.
 Even the more rigid, local church communion views of Graves are not so far removed from the Philadelphia practices as has been supposed.
+As with baptism, the insistence of the Philadelphia body on a qualified administrator for the Lord's Supper and their refusal to admit to communion the unbaptized placed a question on the validity of the Pedobaptist ordinances.
+If baptism was essential for one to partake of the ordinance, then surely it was essential for the one administering it, and in the Baptist view, no Pedobaptist was scripturally baptized.
+Therefore, no Pedobaptist could qualify as a proper administrator of the Supper.

-The primary emphasis of the Philadelphia ecclesiology was on the local church.
+Summary The primary emphasis of the Philadelphia ecclesiology was on the local church.
 The concept of the universal church was recognized, as an expression of the unity of all Christians, but it detracted in no way from their understanding of the local church as an autonomous body under Christ.
 In every aspect of Christian life and labor, the authority of the local church was held in the highest esteem.
 The proclamation of the gospel, the administration of the ordinances, even, to a rather great degree, the private life of the individual church member, were regarded as being under the authority of the particular visible church.
 The matter of church authority was especially emphasized with regard to the administration of the ordinances and the provision of a qualified administrator for them.
 The Philadelphia Baptist concept of the importance of the ordinances and their relationship to the church led them to reject immersions performed by those whom they considered unbaptized and to refuse to admit such to communion.
 In these views of church and ordinances, there are obvious areas of relationship to the doctrines of Landmarkism.
-If the Philadelphia ecclesiology is indeed in the mainstream of Baptist life and development, then it would appear that Landmarkism, as a movement within the Baptist denomination, was not so "alien" and "heterodox" as has been suggested.
+If the Philadelphia ecclesiology is indeed in the mainstream of Baptist life and development, then it would appear that Landmarkism, as a movement within the Baptist denomination, was not so "alien" and "heterodox" as has been suggested. ____________ Notes

 1. Graves, Old Landmarkism, pp. 205-6.